ninabarzh/orchard/mitigations/server/backups/Simple-script.md

 # Simple script

-    ''' Simple backup script which just creates the root structure in an other folder and syncs everything which recursevely lies within one of the source folders.
-For files bigger than a threshold they are first gziped.'''
+    """ Simple backup script which just creates the root structure in an other folder and syncs everything which recursevely lies within one of the source folders.
+For files bigger than a threshold they are first gziped."""

     import argparse
     import gzip